rebelsky/csc151/outlines/bodies/iteration.md

 ------------------------------

-We've now seen four mechanisms for repetition: `map`, recursion, `repeat`, and for-each.
+We've now seen four mechanisms for repetition: `map`, recursion, `repeat`, and `for-each`.
 When do you use each approach?

 * `map`: Goal is to transform each element in a list, and you want the list of transformed values as a result.